 During pregnancy, many changes occur in a woman’s body.
-The most noticeable change is the popping out of the belly button.
+The most noticeable change is the belly button popping out.
 The increasing uterus puts pressure on the stomach and pushes it outwards.

 The belly button may pop out entirely or partially.
 It is not harmful to the baby and will usually return to normal after delivery.
 Some women may find that their belly button does not pop out during pregnancy, which is also expected.